nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_and_audit_JWT.md

 ### Claims ###

-In the Spine JWT definition the requesting_organistion claim is marked as optional however for NRLS this claim MUST be supplied
+In the Spine JWT definition the `requesting_organistion` claim is marked as optional however for NRLS this claim MUST be supplied.

 ### Validation ###